realdecoy/rdvue/README.md

 npm install rdvue
 ```

-Test the CLI by running the help command
+Test the CLI by running the help option

 ```bash
 rdvue --help